RUGBY LEAGUE GREAT BRITAIN 1958 AHES TEST SERIES

 Great Britain Rugby League.
-On their 11th tour to Australia and New Zealand, Great Britain played 26 games between May and August 1958, with five Tests, three in Australia and two in New Zealand.
+On their 11th tour to Australia and New Zealand.
+Great Britain played 26 games between May and August 1958.
+And this included five Tests.
+Three in Australia and two in New Zealand.

 The Lions were coached by Workington Town manager and former Leeds full-back Jim Brough.
-As for the team, it was the youngest squad ever to tour the southern hemisphere.
+Furthermore, the team was the youngest squad ever to tour the southern hemisphere.

-Before reaching Australia, the Lions’ travel arrangements were already going awry, starting with a six-hour delay at London Airport.
-This was followed by further trouble in Zurich, Switzerland, where an issue with the plane’s fuel system delayed them for a further 37 hours.
-However, the players maintained high spirits throughout their ordeal and arrived in Sydney with less than 48 hours before their first game kicked off.
+Also, on their flight to Australia.
+The Lions’ travel arrangements were not going very well.
+This started with a six-hour delay at London Airport.
+This was followed by further trouble in Zurich, Switzerland.
+Where there was an issue with the plane’s fuel system.
+This delayed them for a further 37 hours.
+However, the players maintained high spirits throughout their ordeal.
+They arrived in Sydney with less than 48 hours before their first game kicked off.

-Great Britain wrapped up The Ashes with a comprehensive 40–17 win over Australia at the Sydney Cricket Ground.
+Great Britain won The Ashes.
+They won with a comprehensive 40–17 victory over Australia at the Sydney Cricket Ground.
 View the RANGE